xocolatl/Baghchal/README.md

    - For tigers/moved goats: Enter another position to move to
    - Valid moves will be shown with • markers
 5. Special commands:
-   - Type 'h' or 'help' to show position numbers
+   - Type 'h' or 'hint' to get a suggested move
    - Type 'u' or 'undo' to take back moves
    - Type 'q' or 'quit' to exit
    - Press Ctrl+C during AI's turn to interrupt